longturn/freeciv21/docs/Modding/index.rst

 Musicsets are a collection of :literal:`spec` files that allow a Modder to add Music files to play as a soundtrack inside the game.
 Game music follows the game based on the nation selected and the mood.
 The mood is essentially binary: peace or war.
-Musicsets will start with a top-lvel :literal:`.musicspec` file and with a directory of the same name will have :literal:`.ogg` sound files to play in the client.
+Musicsets will start with a top-level :literal:`.musicspec` file and with a directory of the same name will have :literal:`.ogg` sound files to play in the client.

 Have a look at :file:`stdmusic.musicspec` and associated files in :file:`/stdmusic` for an example.